EconometricInstitute/feb22012-programming-website/data/week5/1-generics.md

 Collections framework to make sure that we can do things we would expect are possible, while the compiler can still be strict in checking if things make sense.
-Usually, when you work with methods where these constraints appear, you can just use them without even notificing they are there.
+Usually, when you work with methods where these constraints appear, you can just use them without even noticing they are there.

 <Exercise title="Test your knowledge">